-- Stan State Alumni, who have not attended elsewhere since graduation, do not need to submit new transcripts.
+- In order to process your application, submit one official transcript from EACH institution you have attended or are attending, including those from community colleges attended. **Stan State Alumni, who have not attended elsewhere since graduation, do not need to submit new transcripts.

 Send official transcripts to:

 Turlock, CA 95382

 Step 2 - Apply to a Graduate Program

 The second step is applying to the graduate program of your choice.
 Some programs only require the Cal State Apply application.